Routine Atmosphere Monitoring

 Centralised atmosphere analyser

-A centralised atmosphere analyser (AA) monitors up to 30 gases from various locations—this is ideal for nuclear boats which need to sample a large number of gases at low concentrations.
-An AA is typically installed in a central location and connected to remote sensor units in different locations around the boat.
+A centralised atmosphere analyser (AA) monitors up to 30 gases from various locations—this is ideal for nuclear boats (and potentially AIP boats) which need to sample a large number of gases at low concentrations.
+An AA is typically installed in a central location and connected to sample lines which pull samples from different compartments around the boat.

-Multiple analysers can be connected together to provide system redundancy.
+Up to 3 AA units can be connected together to provide system redundancy.
 A centralised AA provides real-time continuous monitoring of life support gases and trace gases.
 Sampling occurs automatically but can be over-ridden to sample a specific compartment.
-A range of standard gases is continually monitored and displayed, including O2, CO2, CO, H2, and refrigerant gases such as R134a.
-Non-standard gases are also continually monitored, but generally only displayed on request.
-These include methanol, hydrogen cyanide, hydrogen chloride, oxides of nitrogen, sulphur dioxide and specific hydrocarbons.
+A range of standard gases is continually monitored and displayed, including O2, CO2, CO, H2 and refrigerant gases such as R134a.
+Non-standard gases are also continually monitored, but generally only displayed on request, These include methanol, hydrogen cyanide, hydrogen chloride, oxides of nitrogen, sulphur dioxide and specific hydrocarbons.
 Submarine pressure is also monitored.

 Distributed sensor network